Skip to main content

 8. Prioritise enjoyment!

-Most importantly, give yourself a break and enjoy the festive season.
+Most importantly, give yourself a break and enjoy the celebrations.
 Remember, the key is balance, and a few days off from logging won't derail your progress.
 If you prefer, there’s no need to log your food.
 I quite like to have limited screen time over the holidays so I can feel fully present and enjoy every moment with my family, without the distraction of my phone, including food logging!
-Enjoy your Christmas and time with your loved ones, and when you're ready to get back to it, we'll be here to support you ✨.
+Enjoy time with your loved ones, and when you're ready to get back to it, we'll be here to support you ✨

 Happy Holidays!